 Dosing in children with impaired renal and/or hepatic function has not been studied.
 Method of administration:

-The tablets are to be swallowed un-chewed with fluid.
+The tablets are to be swallowed unchewed with fluid.
 They can be taken independent of meal times.
 If taken on an empty stomach, the active substance is absorbed more rapidly.
-Ciprofloxacin tablets should not be taken with dairy products (e.g. milk, yoghurt) or mineral-fortified fruit-juice (e.g. calcium-fortified orange juice).
+Ciprofloxacin tablets should not be taken with dairy products (e.g. milk, yoghurt) or mineral-fortified fruit-juice (e.g. calcium-fortified orange juice) (see section 4.5).